Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Introduction

-In variance to the previous implementation \cite{Camargo-Molina:2017kxd}, here we abandon the $\mathbb{Z}_3$ symmetry at the T-GUT scale.
-Instead, we use the orbifold technique\footnote{The orbifolding technique has also been used in \cite{Reig:2017nrz,Reig:2018ocz} taking $SO(18)$ to unify gauge and family symmetries.} \cite{Dixon:1985jw,Dixon:1986jc} to break first $\mathrm{E}_8$ directly into $\mathrm{E}_6 \times \SU{2}{F} \times \U{F}$ followed by $\mathrm{E}_6\to ^3$ symmetry breaking \cite{Morais:2020odg}.
-Orbifolding allows us also to avoid the problem of mirror fermions from which previous attempts to use $\mathrm{E}_8$ suffered \cite{Adler:2002yg,Adler:2004uj}.
-Besides, we consider the family $\SU{2}{F} \times \U{F}$ symmetry as a gauge group on the same footing of the Left, Right and Colour symmetries, implying a full Left-Right-Colour-Family unification under $\mathrm{E}_8$.
+The $\mathrm{E}_6$-based GUTs, also accompanied with family symmetries, have received a lot of attention in the literature due to a number of attractive features (see e.g.~Refs.~\cite{Gursey:1975ki,Achiman:1978vg,Barbieri:1980vc,Bando:1999km,Bando:2000gs,Bando:2001bj,Maekawa:2002eh,Maekawa:2002bk,Maekawa:2004qj,Ishiduki:2009vr,Kawase:2010na}).
+In variance to the previous implementation of the flavored T-GUT realised by some of us in Ref.~\cite{Camargo-Molina:2017kxd}, in this work we abandon the $\mathbb{Z}_3$ symmetry at the T-GUT scale and consider a minimal anomaly-free realisation of the $\mathrm{E}_6 \times \SU{2}{F} \times \U{F}$ SUSY theory followed by $\mathrm{E}_6\to ^3$ symmetry breaking \cite{Morais:2020odg}\footnote{For alternative realisations of $\mathrm{E}_6$ GUT with $\SU{2}{}$ or $\SU{3}{}$ family symmetry, see Refs.~\cite{Maekawa:2002eh,Maekawa:2004qj,Ishiduki:2009vr,Kawase:2010na}}.
+We also consider the family $\SU{2}{F} \times \U{F}$ symmetry as a gauge group on the same footing of the Left, Right and Colour symmetries.
+Under the key hypothesis of a full Left-Right-Colour-Family unification, the gauge and matter sectors of our model are inspired by the reduction pattern $\mathrm{E}_8 \to \mathrm{E}_6 \times \SU{2}{F} \times \U{F}$ that may be realised in extra-dimensional scenarios via e.g. the Wilson-line breaking and orbifolding techniques \cite{Dixon:1985jw,Dixon:1986jc}\footnote{For example, an orbifolding mechanism has also been used to unify the gauge and family symmetries into $SO(18)$ in Refs.~\cite{Reig:2017nrz,Reig:2018ocz} and, combined with a Wilson-line breaking technique, into $\mathrm{E}_8$ in Refs.~\cite{Aranda:2020noz,Aranda:2020zms}.}.
+Starting with vector-like $\mathrm{E}_8$ representations, the extra-dimensional symmetry breaking mechanisms enable one to remove mirror antichiral components yielding a chiral anomaly-free theory in four dimensions \cite{Adler:2002yg,Adler:2004uj}.
+In the framework of orbifolding scenarios, such an approach typically yields many light unobservable states that are difficult to make consistent with phenomenology in a conventional field-theoretical way, which is an open problem.
+In this work, we do not rely on any particular extra-dimensional scenario of $\mathrm{E}_8$ breaking.
+Instead, we adopt a phenomenologically motivated approach and postulate a minimal anomaly-free superfield content in the effective four-dimensional $\mathrm{E}_6 \times \SU{2}{F} \times \U{F}$ SUSY theory, where the sector of light chiral superfields (containing the SM matter) is inspired by its possible embedding into the lowest $248$ representation of $\mathrm{E}_8$, and then explore its overall phenomenological consistency by studying its symmetry breaking, particle spectra and gauge coupling evolution down to the SM energy scale.
 If the $\mathrm{E}_8$ and $\mathrm{E}_6$ breaking scales are not too far apart, one expects that high-dimensional operators of the $\mathrm{E}_6$ theory are sizeable.
 Indeed, we show that such operators are important for both gauge coupling unification as well as for explaining the observed hierarchy of the fermion mass spectrum.
 We also show that taking the measured gauge couplings as input one obtains an $\mathrm{E}_8$ scale of a few times $10^{17}$ GeV as expected for the string scale.